Provable Differentially Private Computation of the Cross-Attention Mechanism

-Consequently, protecting the privacy of domain-specific data in RAG or system prompts is crucial as they contain sensitive information about users and companies.
+Given this, protecting the privacy of domain-specific data in RAG or system prompts becomes essential.
 These data and prompts are the core assets of many start-ups.
-However, these data and prompts can be easily recovered~\cite{lgf+23}, jailbroken~\cite{jhl+24}, and released~\cite{lcl+23} by user adversarial attack~\cite{ylh+24}, e.g., there are 1700 tokens in ChatGPT system prompts~\cite{gptprompts}.
+However, these data and prompts can be easily recovered~\citep{lgf+23}, jailbroken~\citep{jhl+24}, and released~\citep{lcl+23} by user adversarial attack~\citep{ylh+24}, e.g., there are 1700 tokens in ChatGPT system prompts~\citep{gptprompts}.
 These findings highlight the critical importance of robust privacy protections in LGMs, making privacy not just essential but an urgent issue that demands immediate attention.

-To fundamentally preserve cross-attention privacy, we can borrow the powerful tools from differential privacy (DP) \cite{dmns06}, which provides measurable privacy and combines with statistical machine learning seamlessly \cite{phk+23}.
+To fundamentally preserve cross-attention privacy, we borrow the powerful tools from differential privacy (DP) \citep{dmns06}, which provides measurable privacy and combines with statistical machine learning seamlessly \citep{phk+23}.
 Thus, in this work, we would like to ask and answer the following question,

-Our work demonstrates that the cross-attention computation is equivalent to computing the weighted distance problem.
+Our work demonstrates that the Softmax cross-attention computation is equivalent to computing the weighted distance problem.